 This world desperately needs men and women who can build an emotional connection.

-Without generalizing, this is a world with a vast oversupply of people who scream “me, me, me”, people who crave to be heard, to be recognized, to be liked and seen.
+Without generalizing, this is a world with an oversupply of people who scream “me, me, me”, people who crave to be heard, to be recognized, to be liked and seen.

 IF you learn how to bond and connect.

 Which is what you are going to do here.

 - #1.
 Make People Comfortable to Open Up

 - #3.
 Alternate Depth and Humor

 - #3.
 Let Them Speak, Don’t Fix Them

 - #4.
 Let the Bond Develop Naturally